Zuni Icosahedron: Gay-themed film festival

-In 1985, Zuni held the first homosexuals film festival in its clubhouse in Causeway Bay, which was probably the first of its kind in Hong Kong.
+In 1985, Zuni held the first homosexual film festival in its clubhouse in Causeway Bay, which was probably the first of its kind in Hong Kong.
 Films selected included Bigger Splash, Boys in the Band, Querelle, Salò, or the 120 Days of Sodom, and Victor Victoria.

 People

 Zuni’s experimental spirit has nurtured generations of talent, with many former members now practising in the design industry, popular media and cultural infrastructure in various areas.
 These people include lyricist Wyman Wong, stage director Edward Lam, comic artist Lai Tat Tat Wing, styling and costume designer Tomas Chan, cinematographer Kwan Pun Leung, choreographer Dick Wong, writer and visual artist Craig Au Yeung, singer Anthony Wong, commentator and cultural critic Leung Man-tao, and film director Susie Au.